 Only a few miles from the Las Vegas strip in June of 2007, four guys, that had never met, rehearsed for the first time in a beat up old studio.
 Little did they know that seven years later they would be hailed as one of the most exciting and sought after rock bands in Nevada.

-Their upcoming album is going to be their most Bi-polar to date: and that’s the way they want it.
+Their upcoming album was released June 20th.
+It is their most Bi-polar to date: and that’s the way they want it.
 The Garage Boys are not interested in forming a generic sound where every track is the same as the last.
 One song will be glam-rock, Reggae the next, and another will be old school classic country rock…the way bands used to do it.

 Staying true to themselves, they exclaim: “We just write what we like, no matter what.
 We believe in what we do”.

 The Garage Boys will be performing anywhere and everywhere so look for them in your state.

 Bryan Duffy-An experienced singer/songwriter and guitar player from Toronto, Canada.
 Bryan was no stranger to both original and cover gigs.
 His song “Original” was featured on the hit reality series “Jenna’s American Sex Star” during Season 2 finale, Playboy Network.
 His inspiration for the song was David Bowie.
 Recognizing Bryan’s talent for songwriting and stage presence, Bryan was asked to join the recording act See Spot Run.
 Signed to Laggerhead Records, their hit,“Weighttless” ranked in the top 10 on the BDS charts.
 Canada now recognizes them as the first independently signed band to do this.
 Bryan wrote “Middle of the Road” for See Spot Run in 2003, their last charting song, before he left the band 2004 to join the Garage Boys in Las Vegas.
 He now serves as the Garage Boys front man and lead singer.